strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 You can also use _echo_ to write to file like this: `echo "Here is some text" > file2`, which will both create the file for you and write to it.
 If you try this again, it will overwrite your previous text.
 If you would like to append text to this file, you will need to use _>>_ like this: `echo "Here is more text >> file`.

 **`cat`** - If you would like to take a look at the file you just wrote to, type `cat file2`.

+#### To practice using these commands, you can follow these steps in your interpreter:
+1. Open your command line interpreter and print your working directory to get oriented
+2. List the contents of the directory you're in
+3. Create a few new files and then list the contents of your directory again
+4. Type "hello world" or something equally silly to standard output
+5. Write some text to a file and look at the file's contents in the terminal
+6. List files using long (`-l`) argument, touch an existing file, then list files again to see if modified date has changed

 ### Working With Directories
 **`cd`** is the command used to change directories.
 It takes one parameter - the absolute or relative filepath you would like to move to (_cd_ with no parameters takes you to your home directory).